Presentation on the topic of Karelia. Presentation on the topic of traveling to the country of Karelia. School uniforms in Karelia.

 My attitude towards the game

-I liked it, it was interesting I didn't like it, it was boring I learned something new I was active I wish there were more such lessons
+I liked it, it was interesting I didn’t like it, it was boring I learned something new I was active I would like there to be more lessons like this

 Slide 25